 If you're on a budget, then the new MXR Timmy is the way to go.
-Paul Cochrane's design sounds good, stacks well, has good EQ options and provides a huge range of gain.
+Paul Cochrane's design offers an amp-like transparent tone, stacks well, has good EQ options and provides a huge range of gain.
 Not only that, it's got more than enough volume on tap to bring the best qualities of your amp to the fore.
 It's sometimes a bit noisy at higher gain levels, but if that's the trade-off for its uncompressed, open voicing, then we'll take it.

 If you want the best of the best, then you might want to consider either a Hamstead Odyssey or an Amptweaker Tight Rock Jr. The trade-offs between the two are availability, compression and gating.
 The Tight Rock is easier to find if you want to try it, and is very low-noise thanks to its built-in gate.
 It's got a variety of EQ and voicing options, and a decent gain range.
 Its only downside is that it's a relatively compressed-sounding pedal, especially when using the gate.

 The Hamstead has an even greater gain range, a more 'open' general voicing and more EQ options – although, provided you have your amp dialed in right, you may not need that extra tweakability.

 How to choose the best overdrive pedal for you

 Generally created using an op-amp amplification stage and so-called 'soft clipping', overdrives shape your tone in three main ways.
 First, they add distortion and extra harmonic content by amplifying and then clipping your signal.